 Digital coaxial and optical inputs

 Coaxial and optical inputs serve do basically the same thing but with different cables and connectors.
 These connections transmit Sony/Phillips digital audio interface (S/PDIF) signals between various devices.
 They support mono, stereo, Dolby Digital surround sound, and DTS.

 Multi-channel analog connections

 Rather than assigning a basic left and right connection, as stereo setups do, surround sound requires dedicated inputs per channel: left front/back, right front/back, and center.
 This is used for connecting a DVD or Blue-ray player to your AV receiver.
 You’ll need a handful of RCA cables to form proper connections.

 Speaker connections are key to setting up a home theater system.
 This matrix of connections may look intimidating but should be clearly labelled.
 You should see front, center, surround, etc. Speakers get connected here via speaker wire and banana plugs.
 If you don’t want to fiddle with attaching the wire to the plugs yourself, get these.

 All you need to do is match each speaker to its respective connection.
 For instance, the center channel speaker must be hooked up to the center-labeled connections.
 What’s more, be sure to align the speaker wire to its respective polarity.
 Positive (red) to positive and negative (black) to negative to avoid phase cancellation caused by mis-matched polarity.

 Subwoofer preamp outputs

-Your subwoofer requires a dedicated connection, too.
-It’s granted its own preamp output because subwoofers have integrated amplifiers, which means the receiver isn’t responsible for powering the woofer.
+Your subwoofer needs to be connected to the system, and it can be done in a few ways.
+AV receivers simplify the process by providing the subwoofer its own preamp output.
+Generally subwoofers have integrated amplifiers, which means the receiver isn’t responsible for powering the woofer.
 Instead, it’s just in charge of transmitting the audio signal.
 You need a subwoofer cable for this.

 Optimize the room

-Just like with any home theater setup, be it a soundbar or a full-fledged surround sound system, you want to rearrange and optimize the room for acoustic purposes.
-You could just scrap the room altogether and convert it into a dedicated theater, but this is much more economical.
+Just like with any home theater setup, be it a soundbar or a full-fledged compenent based surround sound system, you want to rearrange and optimize the room for acoustic purposes.
+You could convert your room into a dedicated theater, but this is much more economical.

 Reduce the number of reflective surfaces or counter them with soft items like foam or additional padded furniture.